benjaminion/upgrading-ethereum-book/src/book.md

 ##### The serialisation unpacked

 Let's break down the serialisation into its parts.
 The first column is the byte-offset from the start of the byte string (in hexadecimal).
-Before each line I've indicated which part of the data structure it corresponds to, and I've translated the type aliases into their basic underlying datatypes.
+Before each line I've indicated which part of the data structure it corresponds to, and I've translated the type aliases into their basic underlying SSZ types.
 Remember that all integer types are little-endian, so `7d022f0000000000` is the hexadecimal number `0x2f027d`, which is 3080829 in decimal (the slot number).

 ```
 Start of Part 1 (fixed size elements)